 Diana Chudacoff Levin Award, Kam Kuwata Award for Political Involvement,

-Coady Scholarship for Summer Interns, Dr. Larry Berg Award in Political Leadership, Independent Spirit Award
+Coady Scholarship for Summer Interns, Independent Spirit Award

-The political internship scholarships and awards include the Diana Chudacoff Levin Award, Kam Kuwata Award for Political Involvement, Coady Scholarship for Summer Interns, Dr. Larry Berg Award in Political Leadership, and Independent Spirit Award.
+The political internship scholarships and awards include the Diana Chudacoff Levin Award, Kam Kuwata Award for Political Involvement, Coady Scholarship for Summer Interns and Independent Spirit Award.
 All internship awards and scholarships will be applied to internships during the summer semester and the award amounts will vary by each award recipient.